Chart Color Schemes

 Kaleen has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Twenty projects have been identified by AreaSearch that may impact the area's performance.
-These include Kaleen Primary School Facility Upgrades, Kenny New Suburb Development, Kaleen Aged Care Precinct - Bullecourt Village Expansion and Mona Tait Gardens Upgrades, Kaleen Shopping Plaza Expansion.
-The following list details those most relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects likely influencing the region.
+Notable projects include Kaleen Community Hub & Mixed-Use Precinct, Kaleen Primary School Facility Upgrades, Kenny New Suburb Development, Kaleen Aged Care Precinct - Bullecourt Village Expansion and Mona Tait Gardens Upgrades.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.